 The Mechanical Engineering Department offers students well-equipped teaching, design, and research laboratories, though all of them are more or less used for mixed purposes as discussed below.
 All students get firsthand experience using the equipment.

-This introduces students to lathes, milling machines, injection modeling, numerically controlled machining, and many other manufacturing processes during the sophomore course ME 210 Manufacturing and Design.
+This introduces students to lathes, milling machines, injection modeling, numerically controlled machining, 3D printing, and many other manufacturing processes during the sophomore course ME 210 Manufacturing and Design.
 The students apply this knowledge in the construction of their projects for ME 497/8 Senior Design Project I/II.
 The wide array of equipment is specifically for student use.
 There is a separate machine shop designated for the professional technicians of the Engineering Division.

 This contains 18 networked Dell workstations, including one for an instructor with screen projection.
 Design software packages include CAD, CAM, and CAE such as Inventor, ADAMS, AutoCAD, LabView, and Virtual Gibbs.
 Analysis packages include ANSYS, Fluent FlowLab, Engineering Equation Solver, Matlab, MathCad, and Mathematica.
 Supporting software includes word processors, spreadsheets, and Internet access.
 Located next to the Manufacturing Lab, the Mechanical Design Lab integrates computer-based design and analysis with an emphasis on manufacturing.

-This serves ME 331 Data Acquisition and Electrical Systems.
-Six benches are each equipped with a computer containing a data acquisition board controlled with LabVIEW software, a digital storage oscilloscope, multimeter, power supply, frequency counter/timer, and function generator.
-Further lab capabilities include pressure and temperature calibration, strain gauge application, and fractional horsepower motor testing with an eddy current dynamometer.
+This serves ME 331 Instrumentation and Data Acquisition.
+Six benches are each equipped with a computer containing a data acquisition board, a digital storage oscilloscope, multimeter, power supply, frequency counter/timer, and function generator.
+Further lab capabilities include pressure and temperature measurement, strain gauge application, and fractional horsepower motor testing with an eddy current dynamometer.